escape-net/escape-net.github.io/docs/jupyter/importing_r.md

 ---
 layout: default
-title: Importing data tables from the joint database
+title: Importing data tables from the joint database into R
 parent: Jupyter Notebook
 nav_order: 4
 ---

-**Importing data tables from the joint database**
-{: .label .label-red}
+**Importing data tables from the joint database into R** {: .label .label-red}

 To import data tables from the joint database, please use the r package ```bcjupyterimport```.
 Only datasets that you have been granted access to, can be imported.